 98 Don’t visit Animal Kingdom on the first day

 The reverse is true of Animal Kingdom.
-There is very little shelter inside the park and you should visit once you are more conditioned to the Orlando conditions.
+There is minimal shelter inside the park, and you should visit once you are more conditioned to the Orlando conditions.

 99 You can’t buy chewing gum at Walt Disney World

-Unlike Singapore chewing gum is not banned at Walt Disney World.
-However, to reduce its use it is not sold in any shops.
-If you can’t cope without make sure you bring it with you.
+Unlike Singapore, chewing gum is not banned at Walt Disney World.
+However, to reduce its use, it is not sold in any shops.
+If you can’t cope without it, make sure you bring it with you.

 100 Have spare space in your suitcase

-You need to be careful with the amount of souvenirs you buy at Walt Disney World.
+You need to be careful with the number of souvenirs you buy at Walt Disney World.
 Make sure you keep space in your suitcase to bring them home.

 Previously we had to buy an additional rather expensive case at the resort shop to bring our extra items home!